May 7th, 2026

 Inna’s Team – Krok z nadiyeyu (Step with Hope)

-• The 2nd part of the agricultural project started last week.1420 people received seedlings.
+• The second part of the agricultural project started last week.

 • 20.1 tons of aid distributed.

-• Kherson's team disinfected 6 buildings, repaired and refueled 5 generators in the red zone of the city (part of the city controlled by Russian drones).
+• Kherson team disinfected 6 buildings, and repaired and refueled 5 generators in the red zone of the city (the part of the city controlled by Russian drones).

-• Kherson evacuated 1 person to Kryvyi Rih.
+• Evacuated 1 person from Kherson to Kryvyi Rih.

 Angelia Charitable Fund